Skip to content

 The new cable alignment offers several advantages compared with the previous alignment, including:

-1. Minimised ecological impact: the realignment has a slightly smaller seabed footprint in the inter-tidal and sub-tidal areas, due to a more direct, straight route.
+1. Minimised ecological impact: the realignment has a slightly smaller seabed footprint in the inter-tidal and sub-tidal areas, due to a more direct, straighter route.

-2. Environmental advantages: the realigned cable laying, construction plant, equipment area and the repositioning of the HDD Exit Pit will be an additional 250m away from the Little Tern colony at Gronant Dunes, further reducing potential disturbance during the breeding season.
-The cable will also be routed through an area with lower Tern foraging distribution and activity (<1.5%).
+2. Environmental advantages: the realignment of the cable laying and the repositioning of the HDD Exit Pit now places the works an additional 250m away from the Little Tern colony at Gronant Dunes.
+This adjustment means the works will be over 2,250m away from the colony, further minimising potential disturbance to egg laying and chick rearing during the breeding season.
+Additionally, the cable will be routed on the eastern edge of the Little Tern foraging and provisioning range, an area with less than 1.5% foraging distribution and activity.

 3. Regulatory compliance: the realignment remains compliant with the Habitats Regulations Assessment (HRA) and Water Framework Directive (WFD), with no additional adverse effects on designated sites or water quality.

-4. Improved stakeholder coordination and reduced disturbance to Port of Mostyn: the realignment decreases impact on channel traffic as fewer support vessel movements are required due to the reduced complexity of anchor movements.
-There will also be collaborative planning in place to avoid conflicts with port operations.
+4. Improved stakeholder coordination and reduced disturbance to Port of Mostyn: the realignment decreases impact on channel traffic as fewer vessel movements are required due to the reduced complexity of anchor movements.
+There has also been and will continue to be collaborative planning in place to minimise conflicts with port operations.

-5. Operational efficiencies: the simpler cable installation and faster lay operation across the channel avoids complicated and time-consuming manoeuvre of the Cable Laying Vessel (CLV) on anchors within the Welsh Channel.
-Vessel time in the channel will also be reduced due to shorter pull operation.
+5. Operational efficiencies: the simpler cable installation across the channel avoids complicated and time-consuming manoeuvre of the cable laying vessel (CLV) on anchors within the Welsh Channel.

 Map

-Our map shows a red line area within which the Proposed Development will take place.
-The green line shows the area already consented under planning application FUL/000246/23.
+Our map shows a red line area within which the PoA Cable Route Foreshore Works [FUL/000705/25] is located.
+The green line shows the area consented under the PoA Terminal and Foreshore Works [FUL/000246/23].